tomberek/mcm/manual/ii.md

 serving on active duty.

-"Medical officer" means an officer of the Medical Corps
+(38) "Medical officer" means an officer of the Medical Corps

  of the Army, an officer of the Medical Corps of the Navy, or an officer in

 the Air Force designated as a medical officer.

-"Dental officer" means an officer of the Dental Corps
+(39) "Dental officer" means an officer of the Dental Corps

 of the Army, an officer of the Dental Corps of the Navy, or an officer of

 the Air Force designated as a dental officer.

-"General officer" means an officer of the Army, Air
+(40) "General officer" means an officer of the Army, Air

 Force, or Marine Corps serving in or having the grade of general, lieutenant

 general, major general, or brigadier general.

-"Flag officer" means an officer of the Navy or Coast
+(41) "Flag officer" means an officer of the Navy or Coast

 Guard serving in or having the grade of admiral, vice admiral, rear admiral,

 or commodore.

-###  Article 1.
+##### 10 U.S.C. --SECT-- 801.
+Article 1.
 Definitions

   In this chapter:

-"Judge Advocate General" means, severally, the Judge
+(1) "Judge Advocate General" means, severally, the Judge

  Advocates General of the Army, Navy, and Air Force and, except when the Coast

  Guard is operating as a service in the Navy, an official designated to serve as Judge Advocate General of the Coast Guard by the Secretary of Homeland Security.  --LSQP--NOTE: The Secretary of Homeland Security has designated the Chief Counsel, U.S. Coast Guard, to serve as the Judge Advocate General of the Coast Guard.--RSQP--.

-The Navy, the Marine Corps, and the Coast Guard when it is operating
+(2) The Navy, the Marine Corps, and the Coast Guard when it is operating

 as a service in the Navy, shall be considered as one armed force.

-"Commanding officer" includes only commissioned officers.
+(3) "Commanding officer" includes only commissioned officers.

-"Officer in charge" means a member of the Navy, the
+(4) "Officer in charge" means a member of the Navy, the

 Marine Corps, or the Coast Guard designated as such by appropriate authority.

-"Superior commissioned officer" means a commissioned
+(5) "Superior commissioned officer" means a commissioned

 officer superior in rank or command.

-"Cadet" means a cadet of the United States Military
+(6) "Cadet" means a cadet of the United States Military

  Academy, the United States Air Force Academy, or the United States Coast

 Guard Academy.

-"Midshipman" means a midshipman of the United States
+(7) "Midshipman" means a midshipman of the United States

 Naval Academy and any other midshipman on active duty in the naval service.

-"Military" refers to any or all of the armed forces.
+(8) "Military" refers to any or all of the armed forces.

-"Accuser" means a person who signs and swears to charges,
+(9) "Accuser" means a person who signs and swears to charges,

  any person who directs that charges nominally be signed and sworn to by another,